Nirmal-22/Local-Library-Management-System/README.md

 2. Run `yarn` to install dependencies

+3.Create a `.env` file and create variables as mentioned in the `.env.example` with the values

-3. Run `yarn start` to start the application
+4. Run `yarn start` to start the application

 ## Technologies